35mm vs 50mm Lens Comparison

 Is 35mm or 50mm better for landscape photography?

 I like the 35mm lens for landscape photography because the wider focal length allows me to capture more in my scene.
-The 50mm can be a nice addition to your kit because it adds variety to your images and allows you to create compression.
+In fact my 16-35mm is my go to for landscape photography.
+However, the 50mm can be a nice addition to your kit because it adds variety to your images and allows you to create compression.

 Is a 50mm or 35mm better for portriats?